broadleaf arbor affordable apartments

 FAMILY TOWNHOMES

 Across the way, the three-bedroom family townhomes have inviting large front porches and dynamic roof forms that animate the street and contrast the simplicity of the senior apartments.
+Back patios at the family townhomes congregate around a landscaped courtyard on axis with the Commons Building.

 FAMILY APARTMENTS